-An anti-bullying policy is an important way for everyone to understand what behaviour is acceptable, what is unacceptable and how bullying will be dealt with:
+An anti-bullying policy is an important way for everyone to understand what behaviour is acceptable, what is unacceptable and how bullying will be dealt with.

-- Develop a written anti-bullying policy in line with, for example, your sport's governing body (see Training Resources). - Involve young people in setting rules and developing policies. - Ensure that the policy covers different kinds of bullying, (e.g. sexual bullying, cyberbullying and prejudice driven bullying). - Publicise anti-bullying policies and rules.
-Make sure all young people and staff are fully aware of this policy and how it is put into practice - invite young people to design posters.
+- Involve young people in setting rules and developing policies. - Ensure that the policy covers different kinds of bullying, (e.g. sexual bullying, cyberbullying and prejudice driven bullying). - Publicise anti-bullying policies and rules.
+Make sure all young people and staff are fully aware of this policy and how it is put into practice

+-invite young people to design posters.

-Case Study: Shropshire sports partnership
+Case Study: CHIPS